elbecerrasoto/gym-forest-fire/README.md

 The starting forest configuration is random, with 0.75 chance of a tree and 0.15 of an empty space.

 The cell numeration starts from the left and upper corner.
-So the cell[0][0] is at most left and upper postion and the cell[15][15] is at most right and down postion.
+So the cell at 0,0 is at the most left and upper postion and the cell at 15,15 is at most right and down postion.

 ## Running
 Start by importing the package and initializing the environment